JanWilczek/wolf-sound-blog/_posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters.md

 ### Magnitude Response

-In Figure 8, there's the magnitude response of the bandpass filter with center frequency set to 250 Hz and $Q$ set to 0.3.
+In Figure 8, there's the magnitude response of the bandpass filter with center frequency set to 250 Hz and $Q$ set to 3.

 ![]({{ page.images | absolute_url | append: "/bandpass_amplitude_response.webp"}}){: width="70%" alt="Magnitude transfer function of the bandpass filter."}
 _Figure {% increment figureId20220712  %}.
 Magnitude transfer function of the bandpass filter._

 As you can see, it actually passes through only the frequencies in the specified band.

-The uneven slopes of the response result from the logarithmic scaling of the frequency axis; these slopes are identical on the linear scale.

 ### Real-Time Control

 Exactly as the bandstop filter, the bandpass filter can be easily controlled in real time.

-Here's an audio sample with a bandpass-filtered white noise, where the center frequency varies from 100 Hz to 16000 Hz and Q is equal to 0.3.
+Here's an audio sample with a bandpass-filtered white noise, where the center frequency varies from 100 Hz to 16000 Hz and Q is equal to 3.

 {% include embed-audio.html src="/assets/wav/posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters/bandpass_filtered_noise.flac" %}